David IV: Death

-Subsequently, David IV began to organize plans for new large-scale campaigns for the coming spring.
-However, the weakness caused by his illness and his age prevented him from continuing this project and he was forced to let his Mtsignobartukhutsesi Simon of Chqondidi take care of the affairs of the country.
+Subsequently, David IV began planning a new large-scale campaign for the coming spring.
+However, the weakness caused by his illness and his age prevented him from continuing this project, and he was forced to let his Mtsignobartukhutsesi Simon of Chqondidi take care of the affairs of the country.
 The long reign of thirty-four years of David IV the Builder ended abruptly on January 24, 1125.
-The king died in his capital Tbilisi, after having appointed his eldest son Demetrius as successor, transmitting to him the Georgian royal attributes, consisting of a crown of precious stones, a scimitar and purple kneepads and sleeves.
+The king died in his capital Tbilisi, after appointing his eldest son Demetrius as successor, transmitting to him the Georgian royal attributes, consisting of a crown of precious stones, a scimitar, and purple kneepads and sleeves.
 The king was buried, following his request, in the Gelati Monastery.
-His tomb is placed, again according to his will, at the main entrance of this religious building that he had built, so that anyone coming to his beloved Gelati Academy stepped on his tomb first.
+His tomb is placed, again according to his will, at the main entrance of this religious building that he had built, so that anyone coming to his beloved Gelati Academy steps on his tomb first.

 Burial

 A tombstone at the entrance of Gelati monastery, bearing a Georgian inscription in the asomtavruli script, has traditionally been considered to be that of David IV.
-Although there are no clear and reliable indications that David was indeed buried in Gelati and that the present epitaph is his, this popular belief had already been established by the mid-19th century as evidenced by the French scholar Marie-Félicité Brosset who published his study of the Georgian history between 1848 and 1858.
+Although there are no clear and reliable indications that David was indeed buried in Gelati and that the present epitaph is his, this popular belief had already been established by the mid-19th century, as evidenced by the French scholar Marie-Félicité Brosset who published his study of Georgian history between 1848 and 1858.
 The epitaph, modeled on the Psalm 131 (132), 14, reads: "Christ!
 This is my resting place for eternity.
 It pleases me; here I shall dwell."